mattstabeler/opensauce/brewing/How_to_Brew_Beer.md

 Spinkle over the yeast, (about 10-12g for a 15l brew) and put the lid on, put a bubbler in, and allow it to ferment for around 10 days.

+Ferment in a dark place ideally at around 22 degrees for 10 days (check your yeast instructions).

 *you might find bubbling stops after 5-7 days, but best advice is don't bottle too early!!! never before 7 days in case of explosions*

 ## Dry Hopping